Decorate The Cookies As Desired

 Mix Thoroughly

-If you want to roll out the cookies later, place the dough in plastic wrap or a freezer bag and place it in the refrigerator for a chill until you’re ready to cut out and cook the cookies.
+If you want to roll out the cookies later, wrap the dough in plastic wrap or a freezer bag and refrigerate it until you’re ready to cut out and cook them.

 Refrigerate if Desired